IM-WADD/Week8Practical2/README.md

 The next step is to calculate how many days there are until the next Bank Holiday.
 Working with dates is a common task in web development but also tricky due to the many ways to format a date, time zones, varying days in a month, and leap years.

-The approach for calculating days between two dates, `firstDate` and laterDate, is as follows:
+The approach for calculating days between two dates, `firstDate` and `laterDate`, is as follows:
 1. Get the milliseconds between two dates using the `Date.getTime()` method:
 ```
 const msBetween = laterDate.getTime() – firstDate.getTime();